 We’ve used the eBags packing cubes for over a year now, and they still look in a good condition.
 They feel very premium and they’ve used very durable materials on these packing cubes.
 Although they’re made from polyester, it doesn’t feel like the material will rip anytime soon.
 They come with YKK zippers, which is the most durable zipper brand.
 And best of all, they’re backed up by a lifetime warranty, so if anything goes wrong, eBags will fix it for you.
 Although this isn’t the most lightweight set on the market, they aren’t that heavy either.

 Really, the only downside to the eBags packing cubes is that they’re slightly more expensive compared to similar affordable options.
 Another thing that we didn’t like is that, in the 6-piece set, there are three slim packing cubes that aren’t that useful because of the weird sizing.
 If you’ll be using this set in a carry-on you’ll most likely use only the three largest packing cubes.

-Full Review: Ebags 6-Piece Value Packing Cube Set ReviewCheck Price on Amazon
+Full Review: Ebags 6-Piece Classic Packing Cube Set ReviewCheck Price on Amazon

 2. Best Affordable: Shacke Pak 5-Piece Packing Cube Set

 What’s Included: 1 extra-large packing cube (17.5 x 12.75 x 4 inches,) 1 large packing cube (13.75 x 12.75 x 4 inches,) 1 medium packing cube (13.75 x 9.75 x 4 inches,) 1 small packing cube.
 (11 x 6.75 x 4 inches,) 1 laundry bag (17.5 x 12.75 x 4 inches.)